francamps/data-data-workshop/workshop.md

 Data-Data Workshop
 ==================

+"What does a baby computer call its father?"
+"Data."
+_Her_, Spike Jones

 Overview
 --------

 - Taught by Thibaut Evrard and Franc Camps-Febrer.
-- This is a student-run workshop, framed within the Desense elective, run by John Fass and Matt Lewis, within the IED Master at the Royal College of Art, London, in the spring term of 2017.
+- This is a student-run workshop, framed within the Desense elective, run by John Fass and Matt Lewis, within the IED Master at the Royal College of Art (London) in the spring term of 2017.
 - The workshop is provided _as is_, with no guarantees of epiphanies or life-changing experiences, but a positive hope of being helpful.

 Description